adsabs/adsabs.github.io/help/libraries/_posts/2015-11-02-creating-libraries.md

   2. Go the **My Account** drop down and select **ADS Libraries**.
 Press the **Create a library** button.

-Currently, it is possible to modify the name and description of the library you have created.
+It is possible to modify the name and description of the library you have created.
 To do this, simply navigate to the ADS Libraries page from the **My Account** drop down, at the top right of the web interface.
 Once there, you can select your library of interest, and press **edit** on the attribute you would like to modify.

-To delete any of the bibcodes in your library, simply navigate to the library and press the red **x** next to the bibcode you do not want in the library.
+To delete any of the records in your library, simply navigate to the library and press the red **x** next to the bibcode you do not want in the library.
+To delete the entire library, navigate to the library page, click on the "View Editing Options" button and select the "Delete library" option.
+Once deleted, a library is gone forever, so click with caution!